inkbear/cctapp/docs/guide_staff.md

 createa  unique experiment containing the experiment data and a collection of links for use by participants.

-## Viewing Collected Data
+## Viewing Collected Experiment Data

-The Data Collection page will list all data collections ordered by project and experiment creation date.
+The Experiment Data page lists all data collections ordered by project and experiment creation date.
+If data has been collected buttons will show for accessing the data (view test data, view live data, download all data).
+Downloads are in CSV format and contain all columns except some system data e.g. "soft delete date".

 Viewing a single item will show all the participant responses for each generated link.
 If a link was used more than once, there will be multiple entries.
+Be sure to scroll left/right to view all the columns!

+## Dashboard

+The landing page after logging in is the dashboard.
+The cards on the dashboard show summary information for:

+* __Project Summary__ displays the project build (cct, cohort, experiment).
+* __Experiment Progress__ displays the percentage of completed live data collections.
+* __Cohort Summary__ list of cohorts regardless of project assignment with number of participants in the cohort.
+* __My CCT for Project Assignment__ list of CCT assigned to you as PI by the CCT owner.